aryanrathore1012/fake_news_recognizer/README.md

 # 📵 fake_news_recognizer

-a project that uses machine learning algorithms and natural language processing to predict if a news is fake or not using title and author of the article
+a project that uses classification machine learning algorithms (random forest) and natural language processing (tfidvectorizer) to predict if a news is fake or not using title and author of the article

 YOU CAN CHECK THE DEOM_VIDEO TO SEE HOW THE PROJECT WORKS